data-ui

 updated_at timestamp not null default now(),

-rt_todo_name text not null unique
+todo_name text not null unique,

 )